tidyverse/tidyr/revdep/problems.md

 ## In both

+*   checking for missing documentation entries ...
+WARNING
+    ```
+    Warning: package ‘sp’ was built under R version 3.4.3
+    All user-level objects in a package should have documentation entries.
+    See chapter ‘Writing R documentation files’ in the ‘Writing R
+    Extensions’ manual.
+    ```

 *   checking dependencies in R code ...
 NOTE
     ```
     Namespace in Imports field not imported from: ‘sp’